 Before coming to ABC 7, Michelle spent three years as weather anchor/reporter at Univision Chicago.
-She is one of only three reporters in the city to cross over from Spanish-language television.
-In all, Michelle has 17 years of producing and reporting experience that includes local, national, and international news.
+In all, Michelle has over 20 years of producing and reporting experience that includes local, national, and international news.

 Originally from Mexico, Michelle began her on-camera career as an entertainment reporter for Television Azteca in Mexico City.
 While there, from 1998 to 2000 she travelled to the U.S frequently, interviewing the top celebrities of the day.